arjungoel7/Particle-Simulator/README.md

 # Testing

-Simpy compile the program using : g++ nbody3d.cpp -o nbody3d And run it using : ./nbody3d
+1) Compile the program using : g++ nbody3d.cpp -o nbody3d
+2) Run it using : ./nbody3d

 Note : The initialization for positions can also be changed to suit one's requirements